-As a result of these achievements, the Company accomplished or exceeded all of its key objectives for 2010.
-With respect to 2010 compensation, the Company took into account its success in accomplishing or exceeding its key objectives, the increased size and complexity of the Company's business in 2010 resulting from the increased size of the Company's theatre network and film slate, the expansion of the Company's international operations and the pursuit of new business opportunities.
-Accordingly, the Company's Named Executive Officers earned compensation for 2010 that was generally at or above the target compensation opportunities established for them.
-This result is consistent with the intent and design of the Company's variable pay programs, which link actual pay directly to improved operating results, and results in reduced compensation in years in which financial results do not meet expectations.
+The Company believes that these key achievements will lay the groundwork for future success of the Company.
+Notwithstanding this strategic success, the Company saw lower-than-expected financial performance in 2011, particularly in the area of film performance.
+As a result, the Company accomplished most, though not all, of its key objectives for 2011.
+Accordingly, the Named Executive Officers earned compensation for 2011 that was below the target compensation opportunities established for them.
+This result is consistent with the intent and design of the Company's variable pay programs, which links actual pay directly to improved operating results, and results in reduced compensation in years in which financial results do not meet expectations.